 Oh how I loved this show.
 It's the most astonishing, heartbreaking, revelatory thing and if it's not towards the top of my end of year top 10 then I'll be amazed.
 It's sold out, but rush tickets and returns are available and it's entirely worth your time and patience to try and get one.
 This is a once in a lifetime production that you miss at your peril.

-Death of a Salesman is on at the Noel Coward theatre until July 18th.
+Death of a Salesman is at The Young Vic until 13th July.

 I sat upstairs in B19, a seat I booked for £20 in the TodayTix presale for this show.